strontic/strontic.github.io/xcyclopedia/library/conhost.exe-AD99B6147CBFF1C8ECCE8CE44E742681.md

-[HFOR            Runs a specified command for each file in a set of files.
-FORMAT         Formats a disk for use with Windows.
-FSUTIL         Displays or configures the file system properties.
-FTYPE          Displays or modifies file types used in file extension
-               associations.
-GOTO           Directs the Windows command interpreter to a labeled line in
-               a batch program.
-GPRESULT       Displays Group Policy information for machine or user.
-GRAFTABL       Enables Windows to display an extended character set in
-               graphics mode.
-HELP           Provides Help information for Windows commands.
-ICACLS         Display, modify, backup, or restore ACLs for files and
-               directories.
-IF             Performs conditional processing in batch programs.
-LABEL          Creates, changes, or deletes the volume label of a disk.
-MD             Creates a directory.
-MKDIR          Creates a directory.
-MKLINK         Creates Symbolic Links and Hard Links MODE           Configures a system device.
-MORE           Displays output one screen at a time.
-MOVE           Moves one or more files from one directory to another
-               directory.
-OPENFILES      Displays files opened by remote users for a file share.
-PATH           Displays or sets a search path for executable files.
-PAUSE          Suspends processing of a batch file and displays a message.
-POPD           Restores the previous value of the current directory saved by
+[22;1HPATH           Displays or sets a search path for executable files.[53X[53C PAUSE          Suspends processing of a batch file and displays a message.[46X[46C POPD           Restores the previous value of the current directory saved by[44X[44C
-               PUSHD.
+               PUSHD.[99X[99C
-PRINT          Prints a text file.
+PRINT          Prints a text file.[86X[86C
-PROMPT         Changes the Windows command prompt.
+PROMPT         Changes the Windows command prompt.[70X[70C PUSHD          Saves the current directory then changes it.[61X[61C RD             Removes a directory.[85X[85C [120X[120C[?25h[?25l
-]0;C:\Windows\system32\help.exe[?25h[?25l